dan404cipher/hireaccel-v2/api/S3_SETUP.md

-# AWS S3 Configuration for JD File Storage
+# AWS S3 Configuration for File Storage

-This document explains how to configure AWS S3 for storing Job Description (JD) files.
+This document explains how to configure AWS S3 for storing application files including Job Descriptions (JDs), banners, and resumes.

 ## Environment Variables